-Chapter 11 Mail Settings
+11 Mail Settings

-The Mail Settings control the configuration of Apple's in-place Sendmail or Postfix mail server or, if Tenon's Post.Office is installed, will take the user to the Post.Office administration screen.
+The Mail Settings control the configuration of Apple's in-place sendmail or Postfix mail server or, if Tenon's Post.Office is installed, will take the user to the Post.Office administration screen.
 Clicking on the Mail Settings button in the Administration Server home page will bring up the Mail Settings screens.
+Note that a mail server is not part of iTools, but that the Mail Settings screen is just a convenience to allow minimal configuration of the mail server that came with whatever version of Mac OS X you are running.

-11.1 A Sendmail/Postfix Configuration
+11.1 Sendmail/Postfix Configuration